animesh-chouhan/flask-webcam/README.md

 NOTE: The webapp currently only works locally on Firefox

 0. Clone and enter the repo on your local machine
-1. Create a virtual enviornment with `python3.7`
+1. Create a virtual enviornment with `virtualenv -p python3.7 venv`
+2. Activate the virtualenv `source ./venv/bin/activate`
-2. Install the required dependencies `pip install -r requirements.txt`
+3. Install the required dependencies `pip install -r requirements.txt`
 4. Run the webserver via `gunicorn -k eventlet -w 1 app:app --log-file=-`